tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-08-06-indie-alumni.md

 Ok - so what's the point of all this?

-I'm building this !& community for indie consultants and I'm trying to figure out how to provide the most value for indies.
+I'm building this !& community for indie consultants and I'm trying to figure out how to make it a deeply valuable space.
 From this discussion of small group consulting comes the beginnings of a framework:

 - Provide an environment where indies can open up, show each other work and build trust
--

-## Can you manufacture an indie alumni network?

-So.
-The cent
+- Create shared experiences to build trust and a sense of belonging
+- Integrate diverse voices and shine a light on the range of independent work

+**Can we build a space that functions like an alumni network for independents?**

+We'll see.